We arrived in Haworth by steam train, travelling along the lovingly restored Keighley Valley Railway.

 Back outside, this meadow has always been attached to the Parsonage, and the museum has simply mowed paths through the long grass, with benches where visitors can sit quietly and look out to the moors.

 A footpath leads from the Parsonage up onto the moors and we hiked across the wild heather-covered hillside to get a full sense of the inspiration for Wuthering Heights.
-More on our countryside walk, the steam train journey and the vintage open top bus tour through the moors in our next post …
+More on our countryside walk, the steam train journey and the vintage open top bus tour through the moors in a future post …